 Becoming the dominant cultural group within a society has its undeniable perks.
 But it also comes with its proverbial lion’s share of pitfalls.

 On the plus side for the early church, it was now free to worship for the first time without the spectre of persecution hanging over it.
-Christians could preach the Gospel and publish the Scriptures with no fear of government crackdown, but rather with government approval.
-The church was able to influence society more openly; it could promote justice and public morality, and care for the poor and disenfranchised.
+Christians could preach the Gospel and publish the Scriptures with no fear of government crackdown, but in fact with government approval.
+The church was able to influence society more openly; it could promote justice and public works, and care for the poor and disenfranchised.

-These tendencies, both good and bad, have followed the church right up to the present.
-In our own Western civilization, the church was the dominant cultural force for centuries.
-As such, it was directly involved in the creation of hospitals, orphanages and universities.
+These tendencies, both good and bad, have followed the church up to the present.
+In the history of our Western civilization, the church was the dominant cultural force for centuries.
+It was directly involved in the creation of hospitals, orphanages and universities.
 Christians were instrumental in the development of modern science, as well as in the flourishing of the arts at unprecedented levels.
-The Christian view of humanity as created in God’s image led to social reforms, the abolition of slavery, modern democracies and the recognition of universal human rights.
+The Christian view of humanity as created in God’s image led to social reforms, the abolition of slavery, the birth of modern democracies and the recognition of universal human rights.

 However, cultural Christianity has always had one fatal downside: it produces cultural Christians.
 This too has been borne out in our Western societies.
-Whenever the church has been in a privileged position, it has produced people who consider themselves Christians simply by virtue of birth or heritage.
-In place of a vital union with Christ, such individuals view the faith as merely a system of morals within socially acceptable parameters.
+Whenever the church has been in a privileged position, it has produced people who consider themselves Christians by virtue of birth or heritage.
+In place of a vital union with Christ, such individuals view the faith as little more than a system of morals within socially acceptable parameters.

 Consequently, whenever the church has attained political influence, it has invariably tried to enforce public morality and religious observance, rather than fulfilling its mandate to change lives via the power of the Gospel.
 Such efforts have never ended well, either for the church or for the culture.